reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 #### `styles.css` {/*stylescss*/}

 Click on the file labeled `styles.css` in the _Files_ section of CodeSandbox.
 This file defines the styles for your React app.
-The first two _CSS selectors_ (`*` and `body`) define the style of large parts of your app while the `.square` selector defines the style of any component where the `className` property is set to `square`.
-In your code, that would match the button from your Square component in the `App.js` file.
+The first two _CSS selectors_ (`*` and `body`) define the style of large parts of your app while the `.square` selector defines the style of any Component where the `className` property is set to `square`.
+In your code, that would match the button from your Square Component in the `App.js` file.

 #### `index.js` {/*indexjs*/}

 Click on the file labeled `index.js` in the _Files_ section of CodeSandbox.
-You won't be editing this file during the tutorial but it is the bridge between the component you created in the `App.js` file and the web browser.
+You won't be editing this file during the tutorial but it is the bridge between the Component you created in the `App.js` file and the web browser.

 ```jsx
 import { StrictMode } from 'react';